Building the gender-lens investing ecosystem for women climate entrepreneurs to grow scalable climate-related businesses

 The AWCE Fund has awarded projects in Sub-Saharan Africa to address the financing gap and support the growth of women climate entrepreneurs in the SGB sector.
-Winners will receive one-year grants of USD $30,000-$65,500 to test models for increasing gender-lens investing into women climate entrepreneurs in SGBs through innovative approaches.
+Winners receive one-year grants of $30,000-$65,500 to test models for increasing gender-lens investing into women climate entrepreneurs through innovative approaches.
 The call for applications was released in July 2021 and three winners were announced in November 2021 and an additional two winners were announced in July 2022.

 Implementing a green sector hackathon for 100+ female entrepreneurs in Rwanda and supporting up to 15 selected teams to develop and validate their sustainable solutions over a period of eleven months.